-5. Select CHOOSE FILE.

-- 6. Go to File Input and select the Browse button. - 7.
+- 5. Select CHOOSE FILE. - 6.
+Go to File Input and select the Browse button. - 7.
 Navigate to location of downloaded file.
-This file should have the firmware version and ".swu" as the file extension - o Example: thaleslink\1.1.0.1.swu - 8.
-Select the "SELECT" button - 9.
+This file should have the firmware version and ".swu" as the file extension - Example: thaleslink\1.1.0.1.swu - 8.
+Select the SELECT button - 9.
 After file has been selected return to the Firmware page. - 10.
-Select "UPLOAD FIRMWARE" button.
-This may take a few seconds as a progress bar moves across the page (see Figure 5-2).
+Select UPLOAD UPDATE button.
+This may take a few seconds as a progress bar moves across the page (Figure 5-2).